vingerha/gazpar_2_mqtt/README.md

 ## GRDF Gazpar API

-Verify you have gazpar data available on [GRDF Portal](https://monespace.grdf.fr/monespace/connexion) Remember, kWh provided is conversion factor dependant.
+Verify you have gazpar data available on [GRDF Portal]https://monespace.grdf.fr/client/particulier/consommation) Remember, kWh provided is conversion factor dependant.
 Please verify it's coherent with your provider bills.

 Gazpar2mqtt request the API and retrieve 4 groups of data :

-### Account informations

-It corresponds to the customer profile, the list of PCE (Point de Comptage et d'Estimation) and its attributes (address, state, activation date)
+### Account informations: the list of PCE (Point de Comptage et d'Estimation) and its attributes (address, state, activation date)

-### Informative measures

-GRDF provides informative measures at day level.
+### Informative measures: consumption at day level.
 The tool returns the last measure and several calculated indicators.

-### Published measures

-GRDF provides published measures.
-It corresponds to consumptions measured by GRDF and transmitted to your gas supplier.
-Consequently, it should correspond to the consumption that the supplier invoices to the consumer.
+### Published measures: consumptions measured by GRDF, usually aggregated and transmitted to your gas supplier.

 ### Thresholds